 The normal rules of child custody will apply, based on the best interests of the child, when both same-sex spouses are considered legal parents of a child.
 This is the case if the child is:

 But a same-sex spouse or partner who is not the legal parent of a child may get custody only in one of these situations:

 If a child is born through an egg or sperm donor, that person is one of the child’s biological parents.
 A donor who asserts parental rights like custody or visitation can further complicate a divorce.
 The court might deny the claim of a donor who played no part in the child’s life, but it’s wise for same-sex couples to avoid such a dispute by seeking the donor’s waiver of parental rights and by having the non-biological partner adopt the child.
 I can advise same-sex spouses on any child custody issues that may arise.
 When there are contests, I assert the strongest case I can for my client’s preferred results.

-The Miley Law Firm advises and represents partners in Nevada same-sex marriages and domestic partnerships with regard to divorce and other family law issues.
+The Miley Law Firm, P.C. advises and represents partners in Nevada same-sex marriages and domestic partnerships with regard to divorce and other family law issues.
 Please call 702-850-3600 or contact me online to make an appointment for a meeting at my Las Vegas office.